 We all know that printing can cost a fortune, especially when you organize multiple events in one calendar year.
 That can hit your budget pretty hard.
 When you think of spending anywhere from one dollar to five dollars per piece of collateral, like a brochure, those costs can really add up.
 And is it even effective?
 Are visitors reading it?
 The true cost per reader is likely to be much higher.
 The cost of paper continues to rise, and its effectiveness has dwindled, particularly in the years since we all became glued to our mobile phones.

 While it normally contributes heavily to your printed collateral costs, it’s often a cost that most people don’t consider.
 Particularly when you have to ship back any remaining collateral to your office.
-And some event venues charge drayage fees just to bring your materials to your booth.
 That’s a lot of unnecessary costs you can save if you go paperless.

 It’s easier to measure engagement by a digital footprint than paper brochure.
 Make every digital document work for you by knowing who collected what, when and where.
 The ability to measure what is happening within your market gives you not only insight on what happened at your event but also how to learn from the information that you have collected and adapt accordingly.